Stuart Pendred

 Stuart Pendred is a classical baritone singer.
 He released his first album "Benedizione" in June 2008.

-Pendred was part of the trio "Tricolore" who were competitors in 2005 to be England's Eurovision entry with their song "Brand New Day" which Pendred co-wrote.
+Pendred was part of the trio "Tricolore" who were competitors in 2005 to be the United Kingdom's Eurovision entry with their song "Brand New Day" which Pendred co-wrote.
 He also appeared in the play Les Misérables.
 Pendred has performed with Sting, Lionel Richie, Beyoncé, Mariah Carey, The Opera Babes, Il Divo and Westlife and the Royal Philharmonic Orchestra.
 He has performed the Royal Albert Hall, in the West End of London, before 75,000 fans at Twickenham for the Rugby Football Union, and in venues in Europe and the United States.
-He has also performed the at the Davis Cup for the Lawn Tennis Association; the British Olympic Association and numerous pre-match performances for Chelsea Football Club at Stamford Bridge Stadium.
+He has also performed at the Davis Cup for the Lawn Tennis Association; the British Olympic Association and numerous pre-match performances for Chelsea Football Club at Stamford Bridge Stadium.

 Pendred is a Chelsea fan and has sung at several of their games including their Champions League Semi Final against Liverpool in 2008.

+He has also done extensive voice work in audio drama, including as the voice of William Wallace in Heirloom Audio's adaptation of G.A.
+Henty's In Freedom's Cause.